tlsbollei/GhostSys/README.md

 **@tlsbollei**

-A research-grade PoC toolkit demonstrating five CET-compliant syscall evasion techniques that bypass modern, commercial and world class EDRs on Windows 11 (SentinelOne Singularity XDR, CrowdStrike Falcon).
+A research-grade PoC toolkit demonstrating five CET-compliant syscall evasion techniques that bypass modern, commercial and world class EDRs on Windows 11 (SentinelOne Singularity XDR, CrowdStrike Falcon, Microsoft Defender for Endpoint).

 ## Includes what?
 Includes gadget discovery, Spectre-style hook probes, and a first-public-sight in-kernel eBPF JIT abuse, all open-source and reproducible.
 Academic research paper in a .pdf format, along with .tex source code, included.